 Mute a driver in iRacing.

-While the driver who won’t shut up is speaking, press ‘M’ on your keyboard.
-If you press ‘M’ while no driver is speaking, you mute all drivers.
-‘M’ is the default key.
+Map a key to ‘Mute Driver.’
+I use Ctrl-M. While the driver who won’t shut up is speaking, press Ctrl-M (or your mapped key) on your keyboard.
+Of course you cam press ‘M’ at any time to mute all drivers.
+Sometimes that is the best option. 😀 -

 Quick and easy way to reply to a private message within the iRacing simulation.